 Drugs

 According to data from the Indiana State Department of Health, heroin is a serious concern for the county of Marion.
-The Department of Health found that there were almost 140 emergency room visits involving heroin in 2016, almost doubling the state average of 70.7 hospitalizations.
+The Department of Health found almost 140 emergency room visits involving heroin in 2016, almost doubling the state average of 70.7 hospitalizations.
 Moreover, the county also had a high arrest rate.

 Opioids